Collecting guide: American Impressionism

-Highlights of Christie’s upcoming American Art sale, the works are pioneering examples of American Impressionism — a movement Beaman believes is set to attract ‘growing international interest’.
+Among the highlights of Christie’s upcoming American Art sale on 23 May in New York are pioneering examples of American Impressionism — a movement specialist Elizabeth Beaman believes is set to attract ‘growing international interest’.

-In the late 19th century a handful of American artists travelled to France, where the Impressionist movement was emerging.
-Many studied at the prestigious Paris art school the Académie Julian, and a number moved to Giverny to join the artist’s colony established by Claude Monet — a leading proponent of French Impressionism.
+In the late 19th century, a period which witnessed the full flowering of the Impressionist movement, a handful of American artists — including Guy Rose, Frederick Frieseke, Theodore Earl Butler, Willard Metcalf, Jane Peterson and Lila Cabot Perry — travelled to France.
+Many studied at the prestigious Paris art school the Académie Julian, and a number moved to Giverny to join the artist’s colony established by Monet.

-At the outbreak of the First World War in 1914, most of the artists at Giverny returned to America.
+At the outbreak of the First World War in 1914, most of the American artists at Giverny returned home.
 There, many continued to paint in the Impressionist style, translating techniques first explored in France to American scenes.

 Who are the key artists to know?